snovakovic/wiggle/README.md

   var screen = Wiggle.init([{
       // Screen width >= 992px is defined as a desktop.
-      name: 'desktop', // The name is arbitrary and can be anything as 'large-screen'
+      name: 'desktop', // The name is arbitrary and can be anything e.g 'large-screen'
       minWidth: 992
     }, {
       name: 'desktop-menu',
-      minWidth: '820px' // same as writing 820 as number default to px unit }, {
+      minWidth: '820px' // same as writing 820 because number default to px unit }, {
       // Tablet have overlaps with menu-breakpoint.
       name: 'tablet',